Evaluation of music in Zambia: judgements about songs

 Table K: Groups of judgements when evaluating songs from memory in 1985/86 and 2004.

 Evaluation of music in Zambia: judgements about songs.
 The main changes are the following.
 In the 2000s, the percentage of judgements (reasons to prefer a song from memory) referring to the effect of the song has increased.
-And, there are less judgements referring to structural features and to a lesser extent to properness.
+There are also fewer judgements referring to structural features and, to a lesser extent, to properness.

-As there are more christian songs favoured and more cisungu and connected women’s songs, the increase of Effect is not surprising as both types have the object of giving direction to, and possibly changing, the lives of those involved.
+As more christian songs and more cisungu and connected women’s songs are favoured, the increase of Effect is not surprising as both types aim to provide direction to, and possibly change, the lives of those involved.

-In the 2000s, there were less large-scale gatherings with music in which evaluation played a role.
-Therefore, people were less trained to recognise Structural features.
-And they had less idea of the way certain song types should sound (Properness).
+In the 2000s, there were fewer large-scale gatherings with music in which evaluation played a role.
+Therefore, people were less trained to recognise Structural features and they had less idea of how certain song types should sound (Properness).

 This change in attitude also explains why the differences between the judgement groups of songs preferred from memory and in real time have nearly disappeared in the 2000s, see below.

-Groups of judgement about songs in real time
+Groups of judgements about songs in real time

 Evaluation of music in Zambia: judgements about songs.
-In Survey 1987 and Survey 2004, people were asked for their value score for the song they just heard.
-And why they scored that way.
-That is why negative and neutral judgements were also given, see List 11a and List 11b.
+In Survey 1987 and Survey 2004, people were asked for their value score for the song they had just heard, and why they scored that way.
+This is why negative and neutral judgements were also given; see List 11a and List 11b.

 Table G: Groups of judgements when evaluating songs, from memory or in real time.
 Surveys 1985/86 and 1987.

 Evaluation of music in Zambia: judgements about songs.
-In the 1980s, the judgements about songs given from memory and those given in real time differ.
-In real-time evaluation, Changeable features are much more important while Effect and the Structural features are less important.
+In the 1980s, the judgements about songs given from memory and those given in real time differed.
+In real-time evaluation, Changeable features were much more important while Effect and the Structural features were less so.

-This may be an indication that, in the 1980s, within a person, real-time judgements did not simply transform into judgements from memory in the course of time.
+This may indicate that, in the 1980s, real-time judgements did not simply transform into judgements from memory over time within a person.
 For the evaluation of songs, the transformation may occur as follows.

-- Judgements referring to Properness, Feeling and Excellence are stable.
+- Judgements referring to Properness, Feeling and Excellence were stable.

-- Judgements referring to the Effect of the song are partly stable.
-They partly emerge from judgements referring to Changeable features of the song’s performance.
+- Judgements referring to the Effect of the song were partly stable.
+They partly emerged from judgements referring to Changeable features of the song’s performance.

-- Judgements referring to Structural features of the song are largely emerging from judgements referring to Changeable features of the song’s performance.
+- Judgements referring to Structural features of the song largely emerged from judgements referring to Changeable features of the song’s performance.

-- Judgements referring to Changeable features of the song’s performance are largely transient and prone to change into Effect and Structural features judgements.
+- Judgements referring to Changeable features of the song’s performance were largely transient and prone to change into Effect and Structural features judgements.

 Evaluating songs in real time: comparing the 1980s with the 2000s